mohitpai/journey-optimizer.en/help/using/messages/alerts.md

     >
     >Marketing-type email messages must include an opt-out link, which is not required for transactional messages.
 The message category (**[!UICONTROL Marketing]** or **[!UICONTROL Transactional]**) is defined at the [channel surface](../configuration/channel-surfaces.md#email-type) (i.e. message preset) level and when [creating the message](get-started-content.md#create-new-message).

 * **[!UICONTROL Text version of HTML is empty]**: do not forget to define a text version of your email body, as it will be used when HTML content cannot be displayed.
-Learn how to create the text version in [this section](../design/text-version-email.md).
+Learn how to create the text version in [this section](../email/text-version-email.md).

 * **[!UICONTROL Empty link is present in email body]**: check that all the links in your email are correct.
-Learn how to manage content and links in [this section](../design/create-email-content.md).
+Learn how to manage content and links in [this section](../email/create-email-content.md).

 * **[!UICONTROL Email size has exceeded the limit of 100KB]**: for optimal delivery, make sure the size of your email does not exceed 100KB.
-Learn how to edit email content in [this section](../design/create-email-content.md).
+Learn how to edit email content in [this section](../email/create-email-content.md).

 **Errors**:

 * **[!UICONTROL The subject line is missing]**: email subject line is mandatory.
-Learn how to define and personalize it in [this section](create-email.md).
+Learn how to define and personalize it in [this section](../email/create-email.md).

     <!--HTML is empty when Amp HTML is present-->

 * **[!UICONTROL The push version of the message is empty]**: this error is displayed when the push notification body or title is missing.
 Learn how to define push notification content in [this section](../push/create-push.md).

 * **[!UICONTROL The email version of the message is empty]**: this error is displayed when the email content has not been configured.
-Learn how to design email content in [this section](../design/design-emails.md).
+Learn how to design email content in [this section](../email/design-emails.md).

-* **[!UICONTROL Surface doesn’t exist]**: you cannot use your message if the surface you have selected is deleted after the message creation.
+* **[!UICONTROL Surface doesn't exist]**: you cannot use your message if the surface you have selected is deleted after the message creation.
 If this error occurs, select another surface in the message **[!UICONTROL Properties]**.
 Learn more on channel surfaces in [this section](../configuration/channel-surfaces.md).

 * **[!UICONTROL Push iOS/Android payload has exceeded limit of 4KB]**: the push notification size cannot exceed 4KB.
 To respect this limit, try to reduce the use of images or emojis.
 Learn how to manage your push notification content in [this section](../push/create-push.md).